tshr-d-dragon/Face_Mask_Detection/README.md

 # Face_Mask_Detection

-### Face_Mask_Detection  A Deep Learning project that checks whether a person is wearing face mask or not live on webcam
+### A Deep Learning project that checks whether a person is wearing a face mask or not live on a webcam

 This projects helps detecting Face Mask.
 I used MobilenetV2 because of comparatively lesser size and good performance.